ggetachew979/ggetachew979/README.md

-- 👋 Hi, I’m @ggetachew979
+- 👋 Hi, I’m wuzi
-- 👀 I’m interested in ...
+- 👀 I’m interested in competetive programming, app development, and web development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning competetive programmig, and development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on competetive programming, and software development
-- 📫 How to reach me ...
+- 📫 How to reach me gg860979@gmail.com

 <!---
 ggetachew979/ggetachew979 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.